AI-for-Infrastructure-Management/imp-act/README.md

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the Apache Licence Version 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## Citation
 If you use this code in your research, please cite our paper as soon as it is published.
 The BibTeX entry will be provided here.